jacquelineselbach/bouncingballs/README.md

 - Select «LOCKDOWN WITH SOCIAL DISTANCING» to simulate the spread under both measures taken

 2. Press START again, hit the play button and watch the infection spread
-3. Watch the HISTOGRAM while the simulation continues and remember the infection rate shown in POPULATION OVER TIME
+3. You can pause and restart the simulation anytime - hover over the buttons to show functions
-4. To try another simulation property, hit the settings button
+4. Hit the settings button to try another simulation property
-5. Compare different measures and you will be able to see differences in infection and recovery rates
+5. Compare different measures and you will be able to see differences in terms of numbers and infection and recovery rates